-Every single moment in our museums is an opportunity to engage and shape visitors’ attitudes towards science – from the website, the front desk, the people they meet, to the cafés and galleries.
+Every single moment in our museums is an opportunity to engage and shape visitors’ attitudes towards science, technology, engineering and maths (STEM) – from the website, the front desk, the people they meet, to the cafés and galleries.
 What the research into science capital has done, is brought into focus the opportunities that we all have for further development and refinement of our practice to be as welcoming and open for as wide an audience as possible, that we don’t perpetuate the association that science is for some people – but not for everyone.

 As science communicators and cultural practitioners we instinctively recognised the best practice that the science capital principles encourage.
 As such, we see that reflective practice is the central principle for us to apply science capital to our work to help us to critically think about our visitors’ experience with us, from the environment that we invite our visitors into, to the feelings and emotions they will take from our experiences.

 So, to support and empower all our staff to do this, we wanted to create something that could be used everyday and would speak to the broad range of work that we do in our museums.
 Following trials of a few ideas based on the source research, we created a set of reflection points which have been informed by the 8 dimensions of science capital and wider science engagement best practice.
 They are also founded on our Science Museum Group approach and values and saw that we could easily apply to our day to day work.

 We have piloted these reflection points with different teams across our museums and feedback so far has been really positive, with staff reporting that they feel inspired and motivated to critically reflect on their everyday practice.
 We will be sharing examples of how we have been using these refection points in our everyday work in future posts (click on each reflection point below).

 Our science engagement reflection points